 If you experience leg pain due to a minor injury, overuse, or muscle cramps, you must visit our physical therapy clinic.
 Early diagnosis can prevent leg pain from escalating.
 Our physical therapists will conduct a general assessment during the first appointment.

-We base our diagnosis on your current symptoms, medical history, and how the condition affects your ability to perform day-to-day activities.
+We base our leg pain diagnosis on your current symptoms, medical history, and how the condition affects your ability to perform day-to-day activities.

 Our personalized physical therapy plans facilitate the natural healing process to offer relief.
 The program features easy stretching and strengthening exercises that improve muscle coordination and movement.
 We also encourage you to adopt a healthier and more active lifestyle to maintain flexibility and increase stamina.